Our Mother's Day Afternoon Tea Guides

 Best Afternoon Tea for Mother’s Day

 If your mum is always the one making sure everyone’s got a cuppa, it’s time to return the favour with a Mother’s Day afternoon tea.
+Mother’s Day is on Sunday 30th March this year, so there’s no time like the present to plan something special.
 With elegant finger sandwiches, freshly baked scones, and a pot of her favourite brew, afternoon tea is the perfect way to make her feel special.
-Click here to find the best locations for afternoon tea this Mother’s Day!

 Mother's Day Afternoon Tea FAQs